Teaching Support Overview

 Teaching Support within the School of Informatics.

-The School of Informatics is able to offer a wide range of part-time teaching support posts, including, tutor, demonstrator, teaching assistant and marker roles to students who are currently studying at the University of Edinburgh.
+The School of Informatics is able to offer a wide range of fixed-term teaching support posts, including, tutor, demonstrator, teaching assistant and marker roles to students who are currently studying at the University of Edinburgh.

 These Teaching Support posts mean we can commit to providing faster feedback to UG and PGT students, whilst ensuring that tutor groups can be kept to a minimum size.
 These benefits contribute to an improved learning experience for our students, help improve retention rates, provide better graduates and raise the profile of the courses and programmes we offer, as such Teaching Support staff are greatly valued by both the School and students

 Rewards of being a member of Teaching Support Staff?